lealem47/wolfssh/ide/STM32CUBE/README.md

 3. Open the project `.ioc` file and click the `Softare Packs` drop down menu and then `Select Components`.
 Expand the `wolfSSH` pack and check all the components.

-4. In the `Softare Packs` configuration category of the `.ioc` file, click on the wolfSSH pack and enable the library by checking the box.
+4. In the `Software Packs` configuration category of the `.ioc` file, click on the wolfSSH pack and enable the library by checking the box.

 5. Since LwIP is a dependency for the Cube Pack, enable LwIP in the `Middleware` configuration category of the project.
 Also enable the `LWIP_DNS` option in the LwIP configuration settings.